Questions About TBB

 Students may not under any circumstances purchase, use, or have in their possession drugs considered illegal under US federal laws.
 TBB programs include designated events where students who are of legal age under local laws can have one alcoholic drink in the presence of TBB program staff.
 These events are built into the program specifically to help model safe and responsible attitudes and behaviors towards alcohol.
 Students may not under any circumstances consume alcohol during the course of the program outside of these events designated by TBB program staff.
 Students who violate these rules may be dismissed immediately from the program without refund.

-Please see the Tuition page for all current program prices.
-Tuition is all inclusive except airfare.
-This includes emergency medical evacuation insurance, visa and entry fees, food, accommodation, transportation, educational components, and enrichment activities.
-All international airline tickets are purchased by TBB to ensure the lowest possible cost and all group members have the same itinerary.
+- Airfare - All international airline tickets are purchased by TBB to ensure the lowest possible cost and all members of the group have the same itinerary (except for Social Impact Summer).
 A separate invoice for airfare will be sent to you in the summer preceding your program.
-Please see the Tuition page for estimates of airfare for each program.
-Unfortunately, frequent flyer miles cannot be used for tickets because they are purchased at group discount rates.
-A limited amount of need based financial aid is available.
+Unfortunately, frequent flyer miles cannot be used for these tickets because they are purchased at group discount rates.

 There are countless ways that students and families can raise funds to help meet the cost of tuition.
 TBB is committed to assisting students in these endeavors.
 We can provide program materials, assistance contacting local organizations, or even a conversation to brainstorm fundraising ideas.
 Please also visit our Financial Aid webpage for suggestions of how you can raise funds for your trip.